 PLS 324 Constitutional Law I (A).
 Covers the practices, customs and traditions of the Supreme Court.
 Focuses on the founding of the Constitution and the early cases decided by the Court.
 Includes topics such as judicial review, federalism, presidential and congressional power, the Commerce Clause, and nationalization of the Bill of Rights.
 3 Cr.

 PLS 328 Politics of Energy Policy (A).
 Provides students with an opportunity to apply political science methods from the study of policy analysis and political economy to issues surrounding energy policy.
 3 Cr.

 PLS 333 American Foreign Policy (A).
-Prerequisites: PLS 111.
-Examines contemporary challenges confronting American foreign policy, including such topics as historic approaches and debates in U.S. foreign policy, the process by which U.S. foreign policy is made (and the various institutional and political factors shaping that policy), and the U.S.’s role in the world.
-3 Cr.
-3 Cr.
+Prerequisites - PLS 111.
+Cross-listed with INS333.
+Examines contemporary challenges confronting American foreign policy, including such topics as historic approaches and debates in U.S. foreign policy, the process by which U.S. foreign policy is made (and the various institutional and political factors shaping that policy), and the U.S.’s role in the world 3 Cr.

 PLS 335 Politics of Work and Labor (A,I).
 Sooner or later we all have to work.
 Yet we spend little time thinking about the politics and policies that govern the workplace.
 In this course we adopt an integrative approach using works of history, philosophy and social science as well as films to explore such questions as: what makes work satisfying and rewarding?
 What rights do employees have in the workplace?
 How do we reward different kinds of work and how should we do so?
 How have labor unions and corporations shaped the workplace and employment opportunities?
 What has been the impact of globalization on the nature of work in the U.S.?
 3 Cr.